 Truth: GO SEE MONKEYS in the wild.
 They are brilliantly amazing 🙂 Just don’t be a stupid, inconsiderate human jackass when you do…….x

-Please note: incredible ‘monkey baring teeth’ photograph taken by Annie Wilcox.
+Please note: incredible ‘monkey baring teeth’ photograph taken by A. Wilcox.